 |1st June 1987||Errol Barrow died while in office of a heart attack at his beach house: Kampala.|

 |Date||Description - as recorded on RAF redacted service records: 1383402 & 191485 and other documents|

 In military aviation, a sortie is a combat mission.
 In RAF pilot log books, combat missions are typically underlined in red.

-Analysis of F/O Andrew Cole’s RAF log book shows he flew 51 combat missions with his crew totalling 109 hours and 25 mins combat flying.
+Analysis of F/O Andrew Cole’s RAF log book shows he flew 51 combat missions with his crew totalling 109 hours and 25 mins combat flying time.
 That crew consisted of: P/O Errol Walton Barrow RAF (Navigator & Bomber), F/SGT Leo Leslie J Schultz RAAF (Wireless/Air gunner) and F/SGT Robert Allen “Shorty” Stewart RAAF (Wireless/Air gunner).

 |P/O Errol Barrow Sorties||Date||Aircraft Type-Number||Sortie||Flight time (h:mm)||Base||Notes|

 |1||23-Sep-1944||Boston IIIa-229||Operations - Strongpoint Escalles||1:45||RAF Hartford Bridge (lka RAF Blackbushe)|

 |2||25-Sep-1944||Boston IV-411||Operations - Gun Position Arnhem||3:20||RAF Hartford Bridge (lka RAF Blackbushe)|

 |3||02-Oct-1944||Boston IV-454||Operations - TRO.
 Concns.
 Nr.
 Nijmegen||3:05||RAF Hartford Bridge (lka RAF Blackbushe)|